 In the same book, Magrat also uses Greebo (Nanny's Ogg cat) against another elf as one would a claymore mine.

-In the story "The Adventure of the Speckled Band", the speckled band in question is a deadly snake the murderer sends down the bell cord to kill his adopted daughters to not give them their dowries, and is commanded with a whistle — a practice completely unknown in real life.
-When he tries to do the same thing to his latest adoptee, Holmes attacks the snake, driving it back through the vent into the next room, and the murderer is bitten to death immediately after.
+In the story "The Adventure of the Speckled Band", the speckled band in question is a deadly snake the murderer sends down the bell cord to kill his adopted daughter to not give them her dowry, and is commanded with a whistle — a practice completely unknown in real life.
+When he tries to do the same thing to the dead girl's twin sister, who had gone to Holmes for help, Holmes attacks the snake, driving it back through the vent into the next room, and the murderer is bitten to death immediately after.

 In the story "The Adventure of the Lion's Mane", the Lion's Mane jellyfish (Cyanea capillata).
 Subverted as it's not a murder weapon — the jelly is nigh invisible, and the victims swam into its tentacles by mistake.